Rayyan ranked first in an independent third party study for its combination of accuracy and sensitivity when performing deduplication of references.

 You can see that the counts will be updated on the Possible Duplicates facet.
 You might need to refresh the page to get the latest update.

-The icon appearing beside the percentages suggests that the respective references are Auto-Resolved duplicates, while the references without it are those that have been resolved manually.
+The icon appearing beside the percentages indicate that the respective references are Auto-Resolved duplicates, while the references without it are those that have been resolved manually.

 Please note that some features are available only with certain memberships.
 Please always check the memberships page to determine if your current membership includes a specific feature.
 If you would like to change your membership, please visit change my membership.